salvaborit/holbertonschool-bash/init_files_variables_and_expansions/README.md

-4 Shell init files, variables and expansions projects
+This directory contains the Shell init files, variables and expansions project files for Holberton.